marschall-lab/strand-seq-graph-phasing/README.md

 `--restart-times` While the resource allocation for each rule generally works on the first attempt, some rules occasionally need more memory for.
 3 restarts generally works to provide enough memory for the pipeline to finish.

+`--restart-times` While the resource allocation for each rule generally works on the first attempt, some rules occasionally need more memory for.
+2 restarts generally works to provide enough memory for the pipeline to finish.

+## Warnings

+### Results are stochastic

+One important step in the pipeline is to cluster unitigs from the `.gfa` into groups corresponding to the same chromosome.
+This step is achieved using a stochastic ensemble clustering algorithm from the `contiBAIT` package [(See figure 7.3)](https://open.library.ubc.ca/media/stream/pdf/24/1.0135595/1).
+Though `contiBAIT` parameters are set to attempt to limit variation in clustering, it is possible that the clustering of unitigs with less Strand-seq signal will vary even if the pipeline is run multiple times with the same configuration.

+This can (very rarely) result in "catastrophic" misclustering.
+One example Mir has encountered is the X/Y chromosome for sample NA18989.
+Over many tens of reruns, the output of the pipeline for NA18989 remains unchanged.
+However, on two different occasions, the X/Y chromosome ended up totally misclustered, with much of the X and Y chromosomes assigned to neither haplotype, or to the same haplotype.

+### X and Y may be assigned to the same haplotype.

+Strand-seq alignments to the X and Y chromosomes can behave strangely when they are already full phased in the GFA; while normally unitigs from the X/Y chromosomes would display a "haploid" alignment signal and cluster together, it is not uncommon for fully phased X and Y chromosomes to display a "diploid" alignment signal and cluster separately.
+Mir has observed both Y ~ haploid and X ~ diploid separate clustering and X and Y both ~ diploid separate clustering.
+When this happens, it is possible for both the  X and Y chromosomes to be assigned to the same haplotype.